farheenimam/Profily/README.md

 - **DeepSeek R1** - AI model powering career advice generation.
 - **OpenAI API** - API integration for intelligent career suggestions.

+For further details, refer to the project's documentation or contact the developer at [farheenimam331@gmail.com](mailto:farheenimam331@gmail.com).
 Thank you for choosing **Profily**!